-Choosing to compete launches a 7-day activity competition where each person will earn points by filling their Move, Exercise, and Stand rings each day.
-Whoever earns the most points during this period will win the competition, receiving a new in-app award.
+Choosing to compete launches a 7-day activity competition where each person earns points by filling their Move, Exercise, and Stand rings each day.
+Whoever earns the most points during this period wins the competition, receiving a new in-app award.

 Automatic workout detection, a new feature in watchOS 5, lets the Apple Watch detect when you begin an exercise routine, even if you forgot to hit the Workout button to select your workout.